 Exclusive to Last Word on Sports – an excerpt from the new book on CFL history, Heroes of the CFL: 1955-75, by Matthew Bin and Kevin Myles.
+The focus of this excerpt is the 1954 Grey Cup.

 Sixty-five years ago, the Edmonton Eskimos met the heavily-favoured Montreal Alouettes in the 1954 Grey Cup game at Toronto’s Varsity Stadium.
 The matchup is now considered the first football game of the modern era, and one of the most dramatic Canadian football championships ever played.